elmtree-askmo/cloudcannon-app/content/plans.md

       At QuickTakes, we are committed to keeping cutting-edge technology in education accessible to all, which is why we will always offer a free version of the service to our users.
-We have multiple subscription options available in 3 and 6 month increments whether you rely on QuickTakes everyday or less often.
+We have multiple subscription options available in one, three and six month increments whether you rely on QuickTakes everyday or less often.
 To purchase sign into QuickTakes (on the web or via the mobile apps) and go to the Store tab.
   - _bookshop_name: plans/pricing
     title: Plans Section
     items: